 JOIA, Battersea

 What: If Valentine’s with a view is what you’re after, look no further than JOIA and JOIA Bar, which both offer gorgeous, unmatched views of the nearby Battersea Power Station and glittering London skyline.
-A special Valentine’s Day tasting menu is expected to include a selection of signature JOIA dishes.
-We're keen to see if the crab salad with samphire, grilled leeks with romesco rocket and hazelnuts, and chocolate and passion fruit mousse will come back to spread the love for a second year.
+The special Valentine’s Day set menu includes a selection of the best signature JOIA dishes and a complimentary glass of Champagne.
+Expect a choice of petiscos like scallops with black aioli and glazed aubergine followed by mains like Txuleton Angus sirloin and Balfego tuna cheeks with cauliflower puree.
+Top it off with white chocolate mousse, and it's unmatched.

 Where: 1 Electric Boulevard, SW11 8BJ